ljunggren/boozang-docs/README.md

 ## GitHub actions

+Boozang supports integration to GitHub actions.
+This particular implementation uses the  GabrielBB/xvfb-action@v1 package to enable headless browseer runs.
+It utilizes Multiple Cucumber HTML Reporter (https://www.npmjs.com/package/multiple-cucumber-html-reporter) to generate HTML Cucumber report dashboards, and publishes the test results as GitHub pages.

+*Note: This implementation can probably be improved, and we invite you to share any updates with us, either via email or on our [forum](https://boozang.com/forum). *

+###### Implementation steps

 1. Add a directory .github in your project root
 2. Create the directory .github/workflows
 3. Add the below code into the file .github/workflows/my-test-flow.yml
 4. Enable GitHub pages for your repo
 5. Push the code
 6. The test results will be published on the GitHub pages of your repo

+###### Sample code

 Below is a sample of code generated.
 Note that most of these settings will vary depending on your particular project settings and selected test to run.